abakabir/InstallingOpenstackManually/OstackVM.md

 #  Prep of Nodes:
 ----------------------

-a- On controller, compute1 and storage1 set up /etc/network/interfaces:
+1. On controller, compute1 and storage1 set up /etc/network/interfaces:

 - Management Network :